-Cat Johnson of NextSpace in Santa Cruz and the Coworking Out Loud newsletter joined the Global Workspace Association’s webinar series to talk with listeners about how to get started (or restarted) with content marketing for their spaces.
-This webinar also had visitors from Johnson’s thriving Facebook community, the Coworking Content Alliance, although normally, you would need to sign up to be a GWA member in order to get access to these information-packed webinars.
+Cat Johnson of NextSpace in Santa Cruz and the Coworking Out Loud newsletter joined the Global Workspace Association’s webinar series to talk with listeners about how to get started (or restarted) with content marketing for their coworking space.

 Johnson started as a writer, where she worked on pieces about coworking.
 However, as she grew more familiar with coworking, she decided she wanted it to be her focus.
 Now, she is one of the top content and digital marketing strategists in the coworking sphere.
 In addition to the Coworking Content Alliance, she also runs CatJohnson.co, through which she offers courses, books, and the Coworking Out Loud newsletter.
 She also has her own podcast, which features topics like “50 content ideas for coworking space operators.”
 In addition to her presentation, she participated in an extensive question and answer session with webinar participants.
 To get access to a full recording of this and all past webinars, join the GWA.